Meadows Museum of Art

 The Museum augments its permanent collections by maintaining a rigorous temporary exhibition schedule designed to reflect the diversity and interests of the regional community by presenting the highest level of aesthetic achievements of individuals and cultures.

-The Meadows Museum of Art is accredited by the American Association of Museums.
+The Meadows Museum of Art is accredited by the American Alliance of Museums.
 See accreditation information.